Print

 • Add enough vegetable oil to lightly coat the bottom of the pan.
 Turn your oven vent on – there may be a fair amount of smoke.
 Grab a splatter guard as well, if you’ve got one.

-• When the oil is hot, add the tenderloin and pan fry ~ 2 minutes on two sides (there are usually 3 sides for a tenderloin).
+• When the oil is hot, add the pork tenderloin and pan fry ~ 2 minutes on two sides (there are usually 3 sides for a tenderloin).

 • Flip the pork tenderloin to the third side and immediately transfer to an oven.